 One of the absolute things to do in Croatia is to sail the alluring Adriatic.
 With over a thousand, islands, islets and reefs and that crystal clear sea tempting you to dive in, life doesn’t get much better.
-Having sailed the Adriatic every summer since moving to Croatia, I would say your best sailing option is to rent a yacht, a skipper, and explore the wonders of the Adriatic Sea and her spectacular islands.
+Having sailed the Adriatic every summer since moving to Croatia, I would say your best sailing options is to rent a yacht, a skipper, and explore the wonders of the Adriatic Sea and her spectacular islands with Yacht Charter Croatia.

 That way you have the freedom to determine where you go, how long you stay and most importantly, you have the experience of the skipper who will show you all the hidden gems of the region.
 Be prepared to swim in secluded bays, pristine beaches, and be taken to villages where you’ll step back in time, experience the local customs and feel the relaxed vibe of island life.

 What are the best islands to visit in Dubrovnik?
 It’s hard to say what the best islands to visit are but here are three of my favourites:

 The Elaphiti Islands are a small archipelago made up of 13 islands and islets, three of which are inhabited, Koločep, Šipan and Lopud.
 These islands are green with undulating terrain where you’ll find idyllic Dubrovnik villages that will charm you.
 Be sure to visit the Blue Cave of Koločep and one of the best beaches in the region, Sunj.